Engineering Notes

 IRL sits at the intersection of three pillars:

 The key distinction from imitation learning is that IRL recovers the why (the reward function), not just the what (the policy).
-This makes it more transferable — a recovered reward function can be optimized in new environments where the expert demonstrations don’t directly apply.
+A recovered reward function can be optimized in new environments where the expert demonstrations don’t directly apply.

 Maximum Entropy IRL (Ziebart et al., 2008)